The Ultimate Calorie Calculator for Flexible Dieting

 Your TDEE is your total daily energy expenditure including all of your daily activities – Step 1 is about finding this total out and calculating how many calories you burn in a given day.

-The image above is pretty self explanatory and asks standard questions.
-Enter your gender, your age, height and weight (Use the tabs to the right of these to choose imperial or metric for each.
+(Use the tabs to the right of these to choose imperial or metric for each.
 Whichever you are used to using with)

-Do you know your body fat %?
-This question is really only for people who have a very good idea of their bodyfat percentage.
+This question is really only for people who have a very good idea of their body fat percentage.

-If you have any doubts about what your bodyfat is, just choose “no”.
 Honestly, most people do not have an accurate idea of their bodyfat percentage and the calculator will still spit out a relatively accurate estimation of your calories.

 STEP 1.2 – Your BMR and Your Daily Activity Level (NEAT + NEPA)

 As pictured above, after you’ve input your bodyfat % (or not) you’ll get an initial calculation of your BMR – Basal Metabolic Rate.
-This is the energy (calories) you expend doing absolutely nothing, simply by being alive.

-For all intents and purposes, this number is just for your information and isn’t something you should overly concern yourself with.
 Maybe just a, “Yay, I know how many calories I burn by being alive!”.
 It can be a fun fact you can annoy people with at parties or something…I dunno.

 Anyway, let’s roll on to the next question pictured above..

 How do you describe your daily activity? : Depending on how active your everyday life is (Don’t include exercise in this question), it could potentially make a difference to the amount of calories you burn.
-Be honest and describe yourself accurately for the most accurate result.

 NEAT + NEPA